AlfredoCabrera-Tech/whatsapp-web-utility/README.md

    -  Alternatively, you can click on the Chrome menu, select "More Tools", and then select "Extensions".

-5. Toggle the switch to enable "Developer Mode" located on the top-right corner.
+5. Toggle the switch to enable "Developer Mode" located at the top-right corner.

 6. Click on "Load unpacked" and select the unzipped folder.